thofos/draft-ohai-svcb-config/draft-pauly-ohai-svcb-config.md

 # The oblivious-gateway SvcParamKey

-The "oblivious-gateway" SvcParamKey ({{iana}}) is used to indicate that a service described in an SVCB record can be accessed using a specific oblivious gateway resource.
-Clients can issue requests to this gateway through an oblivious relay once they learn the key configuration to use to encrypt messages to the oblivious gateway.
+The "oblivious-gateway" SvcParamKey ({{iana}}) is used to indicate that a service described in an SVCB record can be accessed as an oblivious target using the specified gateway.
+The service that is queried by the client hosts one or more target resources.
+The gateway is a separate resource that is indicated by the SVCB record parameter, which allows oblivious access to any target resource hosted by the service described in the SVCB record.

+In order to access the service's target resources obliviously, the client needs to send encapsulated messages to the gateway resource using the gateway's key configuration (which can be retrieved using the method described in
+{{well-known-config}}).

 The presentation format of the "oblivious-gateway" parameter is a comma-separated list of one or more hostnames.
 The wire format consists